cookiecutter/cookiecutter-django/docs/deployment-with-docker.rst

 Supervisor Example
 -------------------

-Once you are ready with your initial setup, you wan't to make sure that your application is run by a process manager to survive reboots and auto restarts in case of an error.
+Once you are ready with your initial setup, you want to make sure that your application is run by a process manager to survive reboots and auto restarts in case of an error.
 You can use the process manager you are most familiar with.
 All it needs to do is to run `docker-compose up` in your projects root directory.